 Ziger the Tiger is back!!
+The 3rd story now available in digital and paperback.

 There were a lot of factors which went into deciding the theme of this story.
 Childhood obesity is all around us and there is far too much junk food easily available and advertising it is still allowed.
 In addition, we have kids staying at home all the time and not getting enough physical exercise.
 But we also need to instil in kids the idea that body image is not the whole story!
 We need to encourage kids to look at their values, hopes, aspirations and to cultivate a positive outlook on life.
-We have brought this out in the story at the end.
+We have brought this out in the story.

 Here are some scary facts about overweight in children-